Understanding the Square Root of x to the 4th Power: A full breakdown

 A: While it's numerically equal for many common cases, the mathematically precise and rigorously correct answer is |x²|.
 This guarantees a non-negative result, consistent with the definition of the principal square root.

-A: When dealing with complex numbers, the concept of a principal square root becomes more intricate.
-The square root of a complex number is not a single value but involves multiple branches.
+A: When dealing with complex numbers, the concept of a principal square root becomes more nuanced.
+In real terms, the square root of a complex number is not a single value but involves multiple branches.
 In the case of √(x⁴), where x is complex, the result would be a multi-valued function.

 A: No, there's no general simplification for √(x⁴ + y⁴).
 It cannot be reduced to a simpler form using elementary mathematical operations.